-Let’s look again at the room from our previous post (INSERT THE LINK HERE, if you think linking the intro art. is necessary) This is a room FULL of items.
+Let’s look again at the room from our previous post This is a room FULL of items.
 And to live with all your items is a great thing!
 But to photograph them is quite different.
 One way you can get this room ready is to go ahead and start packing.
 Sort, clean and pack items away.
-Work towards each room containing only basic furniture (any really large item like a pool table, TV etc. if possible be removed to the garage).
+Work towards each room containing only basic furniture (any really large item like a pool table, TV, etc. if possible be removed to the garage).

 Until next time…